Quick Answer

 Active Threat Situations

 Run if you can, hide if you can’t, fight only as a last resort.
-This is the standard protocol taught by DHS and local law enforcement.
+That’s the standard protocol taught by DHS and local law enforcement.
 Know your building’s exits.
 Silence your phone.
 Once you’re safe, call 911.

 Pre-Plan Your Routes